- Our Model

 Our schools range in size but all serve low-income students in rural communities.
 School staff work as a team to design program activities that meet the needs of their community grounded in our research-based model.
 Examples include college visits, financial aid awareness nights for parents and students, tutoring and academic support, and career fairs.
 The Oregon GEAR UP office and its partner organizations also sponsor statewide activities that complement the efforts of school personnel.

-In addition to working with GEAR UP schools, our program conducts outreach and offers college readiness resources to all of Oregon's low-income serving middle and high schools including statewide initiatives like College Application Week and It's A Plan, comprehensive checklists for students, parents, and educators from middle school through 12th grade.
+In addition to working with GEAR UP schools, our program conducts outreach and offers college readiness resources to all of Oregon's low-income serving middle and high schools including statewide initiatives like College Application Week and It's A Plan, comprehensive checklists for students, parents, and educators from middle school through college.
 GEAR UP is currently administered by Oregon State University as part of the Office of Precollege Programs; the Oregon University System administered the program from 2002-2014.

 Other GEAR UP grants in Oregon: Portland Public Schools holds two GEAR UP partnership grants, the College Ahead Program and Mobilizing for College.